taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka trips, falling face down in the dirt.
 Their mechapet, a synthetic creature made to look like a cuttlefish and brought alive using eSyrup technology, chitters frantically from where it is wrapped around Asoka's neck, sheet-white with fear.
 Asoka's clothes are drenched in fear sweat, gloves torn, face veil reflecting a face of terror and horror.
 Everything is covered in dust and dirt.

-Asoka: *"Mom...Dad...Pippa...Io...Jeshua...why??"*
+Asoka: *"Mom...I sent...Pippa back...WHY??"*

-We see Asoka clench their fist, then throw up their head, struggle to stand.
+We see Asoka clench their fist, then throw up their head, struggle to stand, eyes streaming with tears.

 Asoka: *"Must...reach...the next...Haven!"*

 ### Page 2

+**"Earlier that morning..."**

 **"2116: Green Haven Clarksville, North America"**

-**"Earlier that morning..."**

 We see a fist holding a bunch of wheat straws, and another hand reaching for a straw.